 Fiat Chrysler And Peugeot Sign 50-50 Merger Deal

-Fiat Chrysler and Peugeot are joining forces to create the world's fourth-largest car maker by volume, signing a 50-50 merger deal that will unite some of the most recognizable automobile brands under one company, from Dodge and Jeep to Maserati, Citroën and Opel.
+Fiat Chrysler and Peugeot are joining forces to create the world's fourth-largest carmaker by volume, signing a 50-50 merger deal that will unite some of the most recognizable automobile brands under one company, from Dodge and Jeep to Maserati, Citroen and Opel.

-The combined company will generate revenue of nearly €170 billion ($189 billion), which is projected to be the third-most of any auto maker.
+The combined company will generate revenue of nearly €170 billion ($189 billion) annually, which is projected to be the third-most of any automaker.
 The merger will allow the two companies, which currently hover around the edge of the world's top 10 car companies, to leapfrog over Honda, GM and Ford in terms of revenue, placing it behind only Volkswagen, Renault-Nissan-Mitsubishi and Toyota.

+In the all-stock transaction, shareholders of the two companies will receive stock in the combined firm.
+As for what the new entity will be called, a spokesperson for Fiat Chrysler says it is "too early in the process to discuss the combined company name."

-In a joint press release, the car makers say they won't be shutting down any auto plants because of the merger.
+In a joint press release, the carmakers say they won't be shutting down any auto plants because of the merger.
 They expect to sell 8.7 million vehicles annually.

 With their 50-50 merger, Fiat Chrysler and Peugeot will jump from the edge of the world's top 10 car companies to No. 4 by volume and No. 3 by revenue, passing GM, Ford and Honda: pic.twitter.com/SzTD7fEogG— Bill Chappell (@publicbill) December 18, 2019